kylln20/WRO_FE_2023-24/README.md

 The camera uses a 5 MP OV5647 Sensor, which is adequate to detect basic colours for our needs, but has its limitations in different lighting conditions and distinguishing between similar colours

-For the Canadian National WRO Future Engineers competition, the camera's sensitivity to different lighting conditions made it difficult to consistently run code unaffected by the environment and direction.
+For the Canadian National WRO Future Engineers competition, the camera's sensitivity to different lighting conditions made it difficult to consistently run code that is unaffected by the environment and direction.
 Improvements we considered were changing the camera settings or attaching a lamp to the car to ensure consistent lighting.
 However, a solution was found by processing the colours using a different system (detailed in the Software section).

 #### Potential Sensing Improvements
 Although this system is sufficient for our needs, object detection can be further improved by using a camera with a higher-quality sensor such as the [Raspberry Pi HQ Camera M12](https://www.pishop.ca/product/raspberry-pi-hq-camera-m12/), which performs better in different lighting and can easily distinguish between colours.
 An improvement to the camera would help maintain consistency in the programs to an even higher degree.